 A circular economy aims to redefine the way we live, work, and do business.
 It changes our extractive “take, use, and throw away” model to a more environmentally and socially regenerative one.

 Seattle Good Business Network works to build a more ‘circular Seattle’ by helping to de-silo community stakeholders and organizations by making connections where they matter, and closing the loops.
-2019 projects to be announced soon!

 People's Economy Lab